Asymetrical And Unilateral Exercises

 If a personal trainer sets an exercise where the client is only working one part of their body, for example, working one leg at a time, this is known as a unilateral exercise.

-A squat or a deadlift would usually be carried out as a bilateral exercise, where the client has both feet on the floor and is transferring weight through both legs.
-A unilateral exercise would be a single leg squat.
+A squat or a deadlift would typically be performed as a bilateral exercise, where the client has both feet on the floor and transfers weight through both legs.
+A unilateral exercise would be a single-leg squat.

 JOINT ASYMMETRICAL AND UNILATERAL EXERCISES

-To challenge a client further, a personal trainer might set exercises that involve both asymmetrical and unilateral features.
-For example, the client might carry out a unilateral squat while lifting a dumbbell on one side only.
+To further challenge a client, a personal trainer might set exercises that incorporate both asymmetrical and unilateral movements.
+For example, the client might perform a unilateral squat while lifting a dumbbell on only one side.

-The aim of these exercises is to challenge a client’s balance and proprioception and therefore their core musculature, while at the same time working their prime movers, such as the quads or the pecs.
+These exercises aim to challenge a client’s balance and proprioception, thereby engaging their core musculature, while also working their prime movers, such as the quadriceps or pectoralis muscles.

 THE BENEFITS OF ASYMMETRICAL AND UNILATERAL EXERCISES

-One benefit of this kind of exercise is injury prevention, however it also helps teach a client good body awareness at the early stages of their programme.
+One benefit of this kind of exercise is injury prevention; however, it also helps teach clients good body awareness in the early stages of their program.
 This means that as the personal trainer progresses them on to heavier weights or more complex exercises, the endurance work they do will be underpinned by this training in balance and proprioception around their major muscles and joints.

 THE DOWNSIDE TO ASYMMETRICAL AND UNILATERAL TRAINING